open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspecadditionalcontainersindexsecuritycontextselinuxoptions">seLinuxOptions</a></b></td>
         <td>object</td>
         <td>
-          The SELinux context to be applied to the container.<br/>
+          The SELinux context to be applied to the container.
+If unspecified, the container runtime will allocate a random SELinux context for each container.
+May also be set in PodSecurityContext.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecadditionalcontainersindexsecuritycontextseccompprofile">seccompProfile</a></b></td>
         <td>object</td>
         <td>
-          The seccomp options to use by this container.<br/>
+          The seccomp options to use by this container.
+If seccomp options are provided at both the pod & container level, the container options override the pod options.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecadditionalcontainersindexsecuritycontextwindowsoptions">windowsOptions</a></b></td>
         <td>object</td>
         <td>
-          The Windows specific settings applied to all containers.<br/>
+          The Windows specific settings applied to all containers.
+If unspecified, the options from the PodSecurityContext will be used.<br/>
         </td>
         <td>false</td>
       </tr></tbody>